Jake-parkers/Foto-pay/README.md

 A simple library to interact directly with Rave api was created and is contained in libraries/ravepay.js

+Simply clone this respository

+Then do 'npm install' to install all necessary dependencies

+Finally do 'npm start' to run the server

 TESTING

 All tests are contained in the test/ folder.